High Stability Mechanical Frequency Sensing beyond the Linear Regime

 The oscillatory motion of the resonator can be described in terms of a time-dependent amplitude, $A(t)$, and phase, $\phi(t)$, i.e. $z(t) = A(t) \sin (\omega_0(t)t + \phi(t))$.
 To measure a resonator’s frequency, $\omega_0(t)$, an external sinusoidal driving force is applied, and the oscillator response is recorded.
 The oscillator's amplitude and phase are then obtained in the force's rotating frame via demodulation.
 The phase is fed to a PLL, locking the driving frequency to the mechanical resonance and making it the detected quantity.

-Because this detection method treats amplitude and phase independently, it allows arbitrary choice of the drive amplitude.
+Because this detection method treats amplitude and phase independently, it allows arbitrary choice of drive amplitude.
 As shown in the phase space of Fig.~\ref{Fig: Duffing subtraction concept}(a), (b), when limited by thermomechanical noise and operating in the linear regime, a larger coherent amplitude resolves the changing phase (frequency) signal above the stochastic thermal phase noise \cite{cleland2002noise}.
 Here, X$_1$ and X$_2$ are the demodulated quadratures of the resonator motion.
-Thus, in this case, it is beneficial to drive with the highest amplitude possible.
+Thus, in this case, driving with the highest amplitude possible is beneficial.

 Eq.~\ref{Eq: Duffing EOM} suggests, however, that beyond a certain critical amplitude, $A_\text{crit}$ (black arcs in Fig.~\ref{Fig: Duffing subtraction concept}), the effect of the nonlinearity on the resonator frequency becomes significant compared to the linewidth of the mechanical mode.
 For a single Duffing oscillator, this amplitude is given by \cite{schmid2016fundamentals}